OakAlice/AnnotatingAccelTraces/README.md

 This version can currently only accept Axivity AX3's and MP4s and also lacks error handling.

 # Files
-main.py -> Launches the window
+* main.py -> Launches the window
-MainWindow.py -> Controls the layout and slots of each element OpenFiles.py -> Search directory for video and csv, display their names VideoPlayer.py -> Display and control the video DisplayAccel.py -> Plot and navigate through the accel csv
+* MainWindow.py -> Controls the layout and slots of each element
+* OpenFiles.py -> Search directory for video and csv, display their names
+* VideoPlayer.py -> Display and control the video
+* DisplayAccel.py -> Plot and navigate through the accel csv
+* BehaviourButtons.py -> Create, name, and colour buttons